Business & Marketing

 1. Follow State/Local Guidance:

 First and foremost, make sure that your salon’s mask policy is in alignment with the state and local regulations governing your business.
-Just because the CDC guidance has shifted, that does not mean that all states, cities and counties are going maskless for immunized citizens.
+Just because the CDC guidance has shifted, that does not mean that all states, cities and counties will have the exact same requirements.
 Be sure to stay up-to-date as state and local regulations change.
-Check in with your Sola peers on how they are handling the updates in local mask mandates.
+Ask your Sola peers how they are handling the updated mask recommendations.
 We are stronger together, so let’s make sure to take care of one another during this shift to the new normal - no Solapreneur left behind!

 “Hello [insert name here],